InnovateForVegas/ov-infrastructure/README.md

  along with ov-infrastructure-for-cforv.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# Infrastructure for C for V Overview
+# Infrastructure Overview

-This Overview repository is a specification and documentation component of the Infrastructure for CforV Project.
+This Overview repository is a specification and documentation component of the Infrastructure Project.
 Please do not add code or other resources to this repository.

 Infrastructure for the various parts of our organization, including tools, methods, howtos, and so much more.

 Note that herein we will cover any or all of

-* [Innovate for Vegas Foundation and innovateforvegas.org](https://innovateforvegas.org) website and associated infrastrucutre, tools, utils, etc.
+* [Innovate for Vegas Foundation and innovateforvegas.org](https://innovateforvegas.org) website and associated infrastructure, tools, utils, etc.
 * [CreateFor.Vegas](https://createfor.vegas) website and associated stuff
 * [CodeFor.Vegas](https://codefor.vegas) website and associated stuff